 This page documents the known limitations with the data.

-diagnosis compared to 2019 (approximately an 11% fall over all cancers).
+2019 (approximately an 11% fall in incidence over all cancers).

 Therefore, trend data should be interpreted with care over the COVID-19